-- Explain the meaning of macroeconomic framework - Know the traditional and modern approaches to public finance management - Identify macroeconomic consequences of fiscal policy
+- Explain the meaning of macroeconomic framework - Know the traditional and modern approaches to public finance management - Identify macroeconomic consequences of fiscal policy unemployment rates, national income, price indices, and the interrelations among the different sectors of the economy to better understand how the whole economy functions.

-3.1 Macroeconomic Framework - A definition.
+.3 Macroeconomic Framework - A definition

 Macroeconomic framework "is a set of sectorial projections (for the real external, fiscal and monetary sectors), consistent with each other, consistent with the policy framework and consistent with the macroeconomic goals" (Allen, Hemming & Potter, 2013).
+However, macroeconomic framework is an aggregate indicators such as GDP,